tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 This was a real lightbulb moment for me - up until that time I'd always worried about doing "menial" or "low-paid" work as a consultant but charging a strategy-based day-rate.

-But the thing I realized was that if you can provide momentum to an organization it doesn't matter if you're writing title tags in an SEO environment or putting together a board pitch you should do the most valuable thing the business needs at that moment.
+But the thing I realized was that if you can provide momentum to an organization it doesn't matter if you're writing title tags in an SEO environment or putting together a board pitch **you should do the most valuable thing the business needs at that moment**.

+The freedom of a consultant is that you can ignore job title / role / responsibility and be laser focused on moving the business towards key objectives and mixing your outputs from small to big as needed.

 So, don't undervalue either part of your work - either the strategy or the stewardship.
 Remember that graph up above with the blue/green strategy/execution mix?
 I bill it all at the same day rate.
 Stewardship is just as valuable as strategy and there's no reason to somehow charge less for the execution work.

-The freedom of a consultant is that you can ignore job title / role / responsibility and be laser focused on moving the business towards key objectives and mixing your outputs from small to big as needed.

 ## Only let clients in the strategy door